Chiral anomaly and positive longitudinal magnetoresistance in the type-II Dirac semimetals $\it{A}_x$PdTe$_2$ (\textit{A} = Cu, Ag): Supplementary information

-The angular dependence of planar Hall resistivity at different \textit{H} for $\it{T}$ = 3 K and at different \textit{T} for $\it{H}$ = 14 Tesla is shown in figure \ref{fig:FigureS6}(c) and \ref{fig:FigureS6}(d) respectively.
-The planar Hall resistivity for PdTe$_2$ follows the trend similar to that of Ag$_{0.05}$PdTe$_2$ with reduced values at same \textit{T} and \textit{H}.
-Also, the planar Hall signal for PdTe$_2$ is observed up to \textit{T} = 150 K like that of Ag$_{0.05}$PdTe$_2$.
+The angular dependence of planar Hall resistivity at different $\it{\mu_0 H}$ for $\it{T}$ = 3 K and at different \textit{T} for $\it{\mu_0 H}$ = 14 Tesla is shown in figure \ref{fig:FigureS6}(c) and \ref{fig:FigureS6}(d) respectively.
+Similar, angular dependence has been observed for Cu$_{0.05}$PdTe$_2$ for $\it{T}$ = 2 K and $\it{\mu_0 H}$ = 14 Tesla.
+The planar Hall resistivity for PdTe$_2$ and Cu$_{0.05}$PdTe$_2$ follows the trend similar to that of Ag$_{0.05}$PdTe$_2$ with reduced values at same \textit{T} and $\it{\mu_0 H}$ (figure \ref{fig:FigureS7}).